Leadership and Staff

 Board of Directors

 Dora Ann Verde, Board Vice ChairMs.
-Dora Ann Verde is a Certified Public Accountant with a private practice in San Antonio primarily serving nonprofit organizations, prior to which she served as chief of internal audit for the San Antonio Water System and partner in a public accounting firm.
-Her community involvement currently includes board services for several nonprofit organizations including ACE Academy in Northeast Independent School District, National Association of Corporate Directors, WINGS (Women Involved in Nurturing, Giving, Sharing), San Antonio 100 and Trellis Company.
-She also serves as a corporate board member and chair of the audit committee for a privately-held corporation.
+Dora Ann Verde is a Certified Public Accountant with a private practice in San Antonio that exclusively serves nonprofit organizations.
+Previously, she served as chief of internal audit for the San Antonio Water System and was a partner in a public accounting firm.
+Her community involvement includes board service for many nonprofit organizations, including ACE Academy in the Northeast Independent School District, National Association of Corporate Directors, SOLI Chamber Ensemble, and Trellis Company.
+She serves as a corporate board member and chair of the audit committee for a privately held corporation.
+She is also a member of Impact San Antonio, a women’s giving group, and two women’s networking groups, SA100 and Oakes Club.

 An image of Alma Garcia.Alma Garcia, with more than three decades experience in education from K-12 to higher education, brings a wealth of knowledge in learning, collective impact and nonprofit management to the Trellis Foundation Board of Directors.